Posts tagged: ubicomp

 Laura Forlano, Cornell University, USA

-Marcus Foth, Christine Satchell, Greg Hearn, & Danielle Shelton, QUT, Australia
+Marcus Foth, Christine Satchell, Mark Bilandzic, Greg Hearn, & Danielle Shelton, QUT, Australia

 Epilogue